rafaqz/Rasters.jl/README.md

   - `RasterStack` can be backed by a Netcdf or HDF5 file, or a `NamedTuple` of `Raster` holding `.tif` files, or all `Raster` in memory.
   - Users do not have to deal with the specifics of spatial file types.
-- `Projected` lookups can by indexed with any projection by setting the `mappedcrs` keyword on construction.
+- `Projected` lookups with Cylindrical projections can by indexed using other Cylindrical projections by setting the `mappedcrs` keyword on construction.
 You don't need to know the underlying projection, the conversion is handled automatically.
-This means lat/lon `EPSG(4326)` can be used across all sources seamlessly if you need that.
+This means lat/lon `EPSG(4326)` can be used seamlessly if you need that.
 - Regions and points selected with `Between` and `Contains` select the right point or whole interval no matter the order of the index or it's position in the cell.